meilisearch/meilisearch-js-plugins/README.md

 The following parameters exist:

-- `insideBoundingBox`: The Google Map window box.
+- `boundingBox`: The Google Map window box.
 It is used as parameter in a search request.
 It takes precedent on all the following parameters.
 - `aroundLatLng`: The middle point of the Google Map.
-If `insideBoundingBox` is present, it is ignored.
+If `insideBoundingBox` or `boundingBox` is present, it is ignored.
 - `aroundRadius`: The radius around a Geo Point, used for sorting in the search request.
 It only works if `aroundLatLng` is present as well.
-If `insideBoundingBox` is present, it is ignored.
+If `insideBoundingBox` or `boundingBox` is present, it is ignored.

-For exemple, by adding `insideBoundingBox` in the [`instantSearch`](#-instantsearch) widget parameters, the parameter is used to refine the first search request.
+For exemple, by adding `boundingBox` in the [`instantSearch`](#-instantsearch) widget parameters, the parameter will be used as a search parameter for the first request.

 ```js
   initialUiState: {